 7. Jerusalem remembers in the days of her affliction and her wandering all her precious things which she had in days of old.
 When her people fell into the hand of the adversary, and there was no one to help her, her adversaries saw her; they mocked because of her destruction.

 9. Her uncleanness is in her skirts.
 She did not consider her latter end, and she fell astonishingly.
 There is no comforter for her.
-O Jehovah, see my affliction, for the enemy has been magnified.
+O Jehovah, see my affliction, for the enemy has magnified himself.

-11. All her people are groaning.
-They seek bread; they have given their pleasant things for food to restore the soul.
-See, O Jehovah, and consider, for I am despised!
+11. All her people are groaning, seeking bread; they have given their pleasant things for food to restore the soul.
+Behold, O Jehovah, and consider, for I am despised!

-13. From above, He has sent fire into my bones and governed it.
+13. From above, He sent fire into my bones; yea, He directed it.
 He spread a net for my feet.
-He turned me back; He made me desolate and sick all the day.
+He turned me back; He made me desolate, sick every day.

-14. The yoke of my transgressions is bound by his hand.
+14. The yoke of my transgressions is bound by His hand.
 They are knit together; they have come up upon my neck.
 He has made my strength fail.
-My Lord has given me into their hands; I cannot rise up.
+My Lord has given me into the hands of those against whom I cannot rise.

 15. My Lord has rejected all my mighty men in my midst.
-He has called an assembly against me to crush my young men; my Lord has trodden, as in a winepress, the virgin, the daughter of Judah.
+He has called an assembly against me to crush my young men; my Lord has trodden the winepress of the virgin daughter of Judah.

 16. For these things, I weep.
 My eyes, my eyes run with water because the comforter who should restore my soul is far from me.
 My children are desolate, for the enemy has prevailed.

 19. I called for my lovers; they deceived me.
-My priests, and my elders, perished in the city while they sought food for themselves; then they returned their soul.
+My priests and my elders perished in the city when they sought food for themselves; yea, they paid with their life.

-21. They have heard that I sigh; there is no one to comfort me.
-All my enemies have heard of my evil.
-They rejoice because you have done it; you have brought the day you called for.
+21. They have heard that I sigh; there is no comforter for me.
+All my enemies have heard of my misery.
+They rejoice because you did it; you brought the day you called for.
 Yet, let them be like me.

-22. Let all their evil be brought before you, and afflict them just as you have afflicted me for all my transgressions; for my groanings are many, and my heart is faint.
+22. Let all their evil come before you, and afflict them just as you have afflicted me for all my transgressions; for my groanings are many, and my heart is faint.

 Lamentations 2